Our small and meaningful good deeds will create a ripple effect of service from others who will help and encourage others.

 In the beginning, IPCDF functioned as the fundraising and philanthropic arm of Chi Omega Omega Chapter of Alpha Kappa Alpha Sorority, Incorporated®.
 In addition to awarding community grants and college scholarships, we administered a wide variety of community outreach programs prescribed by our sorority’s international leadership.
 These programs addressed issues like domestic and teen violence, human trafficking, economic inequity, literacy, physical and mental wellness, global poverty, hunger and homelessness — to name a few.

-Today, as we approach IPCDF’s 10th anniversary, we’ve restructured to operate as a stand-alone charitable organization.
-We’ve also fine-tuned the scope of our efforts to make a bigger difference.
+We’ve restructured to operate as a stand-alone charitable organization and fine-tuned the scope of our efforts to make a bigger difference.
 In order to make a more significant impact on education, crime, and joblessness within our service area, IPCDF now focuses on:

 - Helping high school students graduate, gain acceptance into college, and pay college and/or vocation education costs.